CompRhys/aviary/README.md

 ## Disclaimer

 This research code is provided as-is.
 We have checked for potential bugs and believe that the code is being shared in a bug-free state.
-As this is an archive version we will not be able to amend the code to fix bugs/edge-cases found at a later date.
-However, this code will likely continue to be developed at the location described in the metadata.